spincharsi/NoxAI/README.md

 ## Disclaimer

-Nexora is for **informational and demonstration purposes only**.
+NoxAI is developed for educational, informational, and demonstration purposes as part of an academic submission.
 It does not provide medical advice.
-Always consult a licensed healthcare professional before switching medications.
-Prices are estimates and may not reflect current market prices.
+Always consult a licensed healthcare professional or certified doctor before altering dosages or switching to generic medications.